burnsg74/burnswebservices.com/docs/index.md

 #      text: CSS
 #      link: /css
 features:
+  - title: AI
+    details: AI (Artificial Intelligence) refers to the simulation of human intelligence in machines that are programmed to think and learn.
+    link: /ai
+  - title: Angular
+    details: Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
+    link: /angular
   - title: AWS
     details: AWS (Amazon Web Services) is a comprehensive cloud computing platform.
     link: /aws
   - title: CSS
     details: CSS (Cascading Style Sheets) is used to describe the look and formatting of a document written in HTML.
     link: /css
+  - title: Docker
+    details: Docker is an open platform for developing, shipping, and running applications in containers.
+    link: /docker
   - title: Express
     details: Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
     link: /express